-Senate Bill No. 1309 allows wardens of correctional facilities to impose fines ranging from $15 to $50 on incarcerated individuals for specific disciplinary actions, including arson, assault, hostage-taking, inciting riots, tampering with security devices, and other felony-level offenses.
-These fines are in addition to any other penalties that may be applied for the infractions.
+Senate Bill No. 1309 allows wardens of correctional facilities to impose fines ranging from $15 to $50 on incarcerated individuals for specific disciplinary actions, including arson, assault, hostage-taking, inciting riots, tampering with security devices, and other felony actions.
+These fines are in addition to any other penalties that may be assessed for the infractions.
 The bill mandates that all collected fines be deposited into the Correctional General Welfare Fund, which is designated for the benefit of incarcerated individuals as determined by the Commissioner of Correction.

-Additionally, the bill makes technical amendments to existing law, including changing the terminology from "inmates" to "persons who are incarcerated" throughout the relevant statutes.
-It repeals and replaces Section 4-57a of the general statutes to reflect these changes and clarify the use of funds for the benefit of incarcerated individuals.
+Additionally, the bill makes several technical changes to existing law, including the replacement of the term "inmates" with "persons who are incarcerated" throughout the relevant statutes.
+It repeals and substitutes Section 4-57a of the general statutes to clarify the definition of "activity fund" and outlines the management and use of funds for the benefit of incarcerated individuals.
 The bill is set to take effect on October 1, 2025, and is expected to generate potential revenue for the Correctional General Welfare Fund, estimated at up to $100,000 annually, depending on the number of qualifying incidents.

 JUD Joint Favorable Substitute: 4-57a